SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

     >
     > Setting the `ColorWriteChannels` to `.None` means that the GPU still rasterizes the geometry, but no color will be written to the `LightBuffer`.

-11. Finally, pas it to the shadow hull `SpriteBatch` call:
+11. Finally, pass it to the shadow hull `SpriteBatch` call:

     [!code-csharp[](./snippets/snippet-9-64.cs?highlight=9)]